 Alex works at CA in order to work with scholars and their families to maximize not only their time with us, but their future in college, their careers, and beyond.

 Evan is the founding principal of Livingston Collegiate and a native New Orleanian.
 He earned a Bachelor’s degree in Marketing and Music from Loyola University of New Orleans.
 In his previous role as Sci Academy’s Freshman Dean and Algebra I teacher, Evan supported 9th grade scholars, teachers, and advisors to develop and maintain a positive, challenging, and rewarding academic experience for each year’s freshman class.
 Before joining Collegiate Academies, he taught middle school math as a Teach For America corps member in New Orleans.

 Evan was the proud advisor to the Loyola Wolves Advisory, Class of 2016 and is nervous and eager to see his boys graduate from college and change the world.

-Davis serves as Chief Financial Officer of Collegiate Academies.
+Davis serves as Chief Operating Officer of Collegiate Academies.
 He graduated from the University of Virginia and later completed a Master’s degree in Ethics from Yale University with a focus on social policy and political philosophy.
 Davis began his career in Chicago as a Business Analyst at McKinsey & Company, working with teams across the private, public, and social sectors.
 He later served as Managing Director of Strategy for New Schools for New Orleans (NSNO).
 At NSNO, he helped to develop and refine an organizational strategy to accelerate progress toward ambitious citywide academic goals.